 From swimming to hiking, our pups tend to get much grimier in the summer season.
 Apart from the unpleasant odor of a dirty dog, poor hygiene can allow bacteria to build up on your pooch’s skin, causing irritation and in some cases illness.
-A filthy coat can also make your dog more susceptible to biting, disease-carrying pests.
-As a guide, bathe your pup monthly throughout the summer, more often if they’re adventurers or outdoor dogs (but not too often, over bathing can dry out your doggy’s skin).
-To avoid skin issues or exposure to harmful chemicals, always use a pet-safe shampoo sourced from natural ingredients.
+A filthy coat can also make your dog more susceptible to biting bugs.
+As a guide, bathe your pup monthly throughout the summer, more often if they’re adventurers or outdoor dogs (but not too often, over-bathing can dry out your doggy’s skin).
+To avoid skin issues or exposure to harmful chemicals, always use a non-toxic pet-safe shampoo.

-Never, Ever, Ever Leave Your Dog in a Hot Car
+Never, Ever Leave Your Dog in a Hot Car

-Did you know skin cancer is the most common kind of cancer in dogs?
-And just like in humans, sunburns can develop fast without notice, resulting in serious pain for days, even weeks.
-Especially if your dog has a short coat or is light-furred, apply pet-safe sunscreen every 3-5 hours when you and your pup go outside.
-Pay special attention to the ears, stomach area, and other spaces with little to no fur.
+Did you know skin cancer is one of the most common kinds of cancer in dogs?
+And just like with humans, sunburns can develop fast without notice, resulting in serious pain for days, even weeks.
+Especially if your dog has a short coat, apply pet-safe sunscreen every 3–5 hours when you and your pup go outside.
+Pay special attention to the ears, belly, and other areas with little to no fur.
 We strongly suggest using only non-toxic, chemical-free sunscreen options.

 Protect Your Dog’s Paws